-Studying the dynamics of small particles of diameter $\sigma_s$ coexisting with larger particles of diameter $\sigma_l$ is not an easy task.
-Video particle tracking is difficult in a crowded environment, especially if we are interested in tracking the small particles.
-Dynamic light scattering (DLS) does not allow us to distinguish the two species in an easy way.
-A possibility would be to tag the particles with different fluorophores and using Fluorescence Correlation Spectroscopy (FCS) to selectively probe the dynamics of each species separately.
-However, FCS probes the dynamics only on a length scale of the order of the measurement volume (typically ranging from some $\mu$ m to a few tens of $\mu$ m), which is set by the convolution of the illumination and the detection regions.
-FCS cannot thus probe in a simple way the rich, multi-scale dynamics expected in mixtures of colloids of different sizes.
-For these reasons, Sentjabrskaja et al. used confocal DDM (ConDDM) on binary mixtures of particles that were tagged with different fluorophores.
-The selectivity of the fluorescent labelling together with the depth selection capabilities of the confocal detection scheme enabled probing the multi-scale dynamics of these dense colloidal suspensions by focusing on the contributions of each species as a function of the volume fraction and of the size ratio $\delta = \sigma_s/\sigma_l$ .
+Studying the dynamics of small particles of diameter σ_s coexisting with larger particles of diameter σ_1 is not an easy task.
+Video particle tracking33 is difficult in a crowded environment, especially if we are interested in tracking the small particles.
+Dynamic light scattering (DLS)1 does not allow to distinguish the two species in an easy way.
+A possibility would be to tag the particles with different fluorophores, and using Fluorescence Correlation Spectroscopy (FCS)34 to selectively probe the dynamics of each species separately.
+However, FCS probes the dynamics only on a length scale of the order of the measurement volume (typically ranging from some μm to a few tens of μm), which is set by the convolution of the illumination and the detection regions.
+FCS can't thus probe in a simple way the rich, multi-scale dynamics expected in mixtures of colloids of different size.
+For these reasons, Sentjabrskaja et al.35 used confocal DDM (ConDDM)18 on binary mixtures of particles that were tagged with different fluorophores.
+The selectivity of the fluorescent labelling together with the depth selection capabilities of the confocal detection scheme enabled probing the multi-scale dynamics of these dense colloidal suspensions by focusing on the contributions of each species as a function of the volume fraction and of the size ratio $\delta = \sigma_s/\sigma_l$.